fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADDomain.md

 ```

 ### -Name
-The name of the new domain
+Specifies the name of the domain.

 ```yaml
 Type: String